HitPaw VikPea

 Whether you're shopping for a new 4K UHD TV or playing the newest games on a PlayStation 5 or Xbox Series X, you can't avoid the topic of upscaled 4k vs native 4k.

-But how different are they, exactly?
 This comprehensive guide will dive into the key distinctions between upscaled 4K vs native 4K, explain the science behind what is a 4k upscaler, and show you how to enhance lower-resolution footage into near-4K quality.

 Part 1.
 What Are Native 4K and Upscaled 4K?